ibm-cloud-docs/discovery/adding-content.md

 You can crawl URLs and index them using the {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} {{site.data.keyword.discoveryshort}} Service [Indexing plugin for Apache Nutch ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/IBM-Watson/nutch-indexer-discovery).
 The crawl does not update automatically, so the procedure will need to be repeated periodically to keep the index up-to-date.

-You also have the option to use the beta Web Crawl connector.
+You also have the option to use the Web Crawl connector.
 See [Connecting to data sources](/docs/services/discovery?topic=discovery-sources#connectwebcrawl).